 The young man continued, fully aware that he had the undivided attention of the banker.
 This young man did not beg for mercy; he knew the bankers own business inside out but not only that he was offering to teach the master at money-making a trick or two.

-“My offer is to show you simply how to get a return on investment more than ten times greater than you have received from my father’s debt.”
+“My offer is to show you at no cost to you how to get a return on investment more than ten times greater than you have received from my father’s debt.”

 The banker scratched his head and asked the lad half his age what was in it for him – why he would do this.
 The young man simply replied, “You’ll see!”